 The Helpful Tools I Use

 The scanner app that I’ve used multiple times now is the CamScanner-Phone PDF Creater (You can find it in the Google Play Store here).
 I’ve scanned an entire textbook for personal use on this app, and it really saved me during that semester.
 Before I use it for one of this semester’s courses, I’ll be testing out my new handheld electronic magnifier, the Eschenback Smartlux.
-I receive this through my local Vocational Rehabilitation, but you can find it on Amazon here and MaxiAids here.
+I receive this through my local Vocational Rehabilitation, but you can find it on Amazon and the newer version on Maxiaids.

 UPDATE: I have since changed the PDF scanning applications I use to the Adobe scan app available on both Android and iOS.
 I have detailed these apps and some other tools that I and others with visual impairments use for reading.
 You can read that post here.